Together with Sukhothai and Si Satchanalai, Kamphaeng Phet historical park was recognized by UNESCO as a world cultural heritage site in 1991.

 Getting to Kamphaeng Phet

-There’s no train station in Kamphaeng Phet, but you can get there by taking buses from Bangkok, Chiang Mai or Sukhothai.
+There’s no train station in Kamphaeng Phet, but you can get there by bus from Bangkok, Chiang Mai, or Sukhothai.

-We traveled from Sukhothai to Kamphaeng Phet, and the journey took about 1 hour.
+We traveled from Sukhothai to Kamphaeng Phet, which took about 1 hour.

 Getting to Kamphaeng Phet historical park

-We decided to visit the Northern park first, so we got to the site by tuk-tuk.
-Our hotel helped us with ordering one, and after exploring the forest area, we walked to the downtown site.
+We first decided to visit Northern park, so we got to the site by tuk-tuk.
+Our hotel helped us order one, and after exploring the forest area, we walked to the downtown site.

 Things to see in Kamphaeng Phet park